 Rib Ragu & Goats Cheese Salad

-For the main, I decided to opt for The Wine Gallery’s suggested recipes for the Sauv and Tannat.
+For the main, I decided to opt for Good Pair Day’s suggested recipes for the Sauv and Tannat.

 The suggested recipe for the Sauv was a Goats Cheese Garden Salad with a lovely minty and oregano dressing.
 This did go very well with the Sauv, especially that goats cheese!